lzl/piece/README.md

 - Show clones at navbar.
 - Switch clone by clicking clone name.
 - Highlight current clone name.
+- Create new clone when new user was created.
+With same username.

 ### Piece Reader